 - Next place to go is the Free Ransomware Decryption Tools provided by AVG.

-- Another destination which is useful for victims is Ransomware Help and Tech Support section in bleeping computers.
+- Another destination which is useful for victims is Ransomware Help and Tech Support section.

 How to respond for an Ransomware Attack